thorchain/docs/frequently-asked-questions/node-operators.md

 Node income includes block rewards and swap fees.
 Network income sent via the Incentive Pendulum and given to Node Operators.
 Block Reward / Node / Month can be viewed at [https://thorchain.net/network](https://thorchain.net/network), See more under [Risks, Costs and Rewards](../thornodes/overview/risks-costs-and-rewards.md).

 Swap fees contribute significantly to node income.
 To estimate total income per node per month, consider both block rewards and swap fees.
-See [THORCharts](https://thorcharts.org/thorchain\_lp\_node\_earnings) to see the block reward and swap fee split.&#x20;
+See [THORCharts](https://thorcharts.org/thorchain_lp_node_earnings) to see the block reward and swap fee split.

 ### What is Churning, and how does it affect my node?